New Web Resource Debunks Catholic Vote Myth in Election 2002

 The democratic process is best served when both religious and political leaders understand that their position will be evaluated on their merits and should compete on equal terms with other positions in the public square.

 This site is valuable for reporters for use in election stories as well as political candidates who have questions about the so-called Catholic vote.
 During the campaign season, that debate will best serve the public if religious leaders, politicians and the press understand who Catholic voters are-and what the Catholic vote is not.
 This website, www.catholicvote.net, helps make that distinction clear.
-This is a project of Catholics for a Free Choice.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+This is a project of Catholics for a Free Choice.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.